uic-library/SQL-Intro/_episodes/04-Joins.md

 ### RIGHT JOIN:

-The RIGHT JOINcombines  tables  and  returns  all  the  records  from  the  right  table.
+The RIGHT JOIN combines  tables  and  returns  all  the  records  from  the  right  table.
 For records where there is no match in the left table it is displayed as a null

 #### Syntax: